Portrait by Joanne Crawford, June 2024

 A bit more about me and my brand

 I have a first in BA Fashion Design from Batley School of Art and an MA in Textile Design from Bath Spa University.
-I researched and developed my brand of botanically dyed, British wool knitwear during my MA and launched the brand in September 2018 via a Crowdfunder campaign.
+I researched and developed my brand of naturally dyed, British wool knitwear during my MA and launched the brand in September 2018 via a Crowdfunder campaign.
 This enabled me to raise the funds to build my dye garden, move into a studio, and invest in my first batch of local wool.

-In 2023 I achieved a Level 2 Qualification in Practical Horticulture (RHS), and I became a published author!
+In 2023 I achieved a Level 2 Qualification in Practical Horticulture (RHS), and I became a published author.
 My book Dyeing Yarn Naturally is available to buy now from my shop or all good booksellers.

 If you want to see what I get up to day-to-day, follow me on Instagram.
-Or if you’re interested in growing natural dye plants, consider becoming a Patron.

 Other things I do: